CloudMining/PolishCoin/README.md

 PolishCoin
 ==========

-PolishCoin based on new version of Litecoin
+PolishCoin based on new version of Polishcoin